wc-donation/wc-donation-platform/readme.txt

 == Changelog ==
 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/jonas-hoebenreich/wc-donation-platform/).

+= 1.2.2 =
+new feature: support for multiple products in cart, activate in general donation settings new feature: support for grouped products
+tweak: fee recovery: show info message if no active payment methods found
+tweak: show Transaction costs fee even when the fee is 0
+tweak: update supported WP version to 5.9.3
+tweak: change position of fee recovery checkbox
+tweak: adjust CSS of fee recovery checkbox
+tweak: code maintainability improvements
+tweak: add README.md for GitHub
+fix: readme link error

 = 1.2.1 2022-03-17 =
 new feature: Fee Recovery: give your donors the option to cover the processing fees on their donations